brix-ag/graphql-client-frontify/README.md

 In the base package are two classes `Query` and `Mutation` with static methods to create calls (actually callBuilders, but they *don't* require a `build()` when finished).

 1. Use one of the static methods on the `Query` or `Mutation` class to get a call builder.
+All the available methods can be seen.
 2. The call builder has the following methods:
     1. `args(ArgBuilder argBuilder)` if there are any arguments, there will always only be one matching ArgBuilder of that type, so there should be no confusion.
 An ArgBuilder has a method to set each argument, the method expects a specific scalar or an input object for which there are builders.
     2. `onType(OnTypeBuilder onTypeBuilder)` for each possible return type which has fields (so no unions, only their implementations, but interfaces can be used to request common fields of types, so they don't have to be listed for every type).
 As before the method expects a typed onTypeBuilder of which there is only one.